 According to Legolas, she had been like this when she got drunk amongst the elves.
-Thranduil had found her most amusing and kept her around for that reason.
-Except one night, Drunk Bonnie made the mistake of insulting Thranduil (she couldn't tell the difference between him and his moose), so, Thranduil banned her from drinking for a while—and that's when I showed up to take her back to Ohio.
+Thranduil had found her most amusing and invited her to all their parties afterwards.
+Except one night, Drunk Bonnie made the mistake of insulting Thranduil (she couldn't tell the difference between him and his moose), so Thranduil banned her from drinking for a while—and that's when I showed up to take her back to Ohio.

 Eventually, the night of celebration and sorrow came to an end.
-We slept on the floor of the hall that night because there was not room enough in Edoras to house us.
-So, the guests had to sleep in the hall.
-Thankfully, Theoden took pity on us females, and we slept in a separate room—on actual beds.
-The men had to sleep on the floor.
-I laughed at Nick.
-It was great.
+We slept in the Golden Hall, because there was not room enough in Edoras to house all the guests.
+The Fellowship and riders who had come from across the Riddermark slept on the floor.
+Thankfully, Théoden would not let unmarried men and women sleep in the same room, so Éowyn, Bonnie and I slept in a separate room—on actual beds.

 I remember vaguely what I dreamed about that night.
 I think it was a good dream.
-Something with monkeys and pink elephants and a world where spiders didn't exist.
+Something about pink elephants on white cliffs.
 But now that I think about it, maybe I dreamed of the afterlife, because Boromir was there.
 And Dorthin.
 Everyone was there.
-Legolas was stepped on by the pink elephant.
-He was squashed as flat as a pancake.
-But then he sprung back to normal size.
-Gimli and I were disappointed, since we had wanted elfcake for breakfast.
-Kili said that was for the best though, because the elf probably had parasites.
+Legolas was stepped on by the pink elephant, but then he sprung back to normal size as if nothing had happened.
+Gimli and I were disappointed.
+Kíli said that was for the best though, because the elf probably had parasites.